STEllAR-GROUP/hpx/docs/sphinx/manual/launching_and_configuring_hpx_applications.rst

        ``HPX_IDLE_BACKOFF_TIME_MAX``.
 This is an internal setting that you should change only if you know exactly what you are doing.
    * * ``hpx.stacks.small_size``
-     * This is initialized to the small stack size to be used by |hpx|-threads.
+     * This is initialized to the small stack size to be used by |hpx| threads.
        Set by default to the value of the compile time preprocessor constant ``HPX_SMALL_STACK_SIZE`` (defaults to ``0x8000``).
 This value is used for all |hpx| threads by default, except for the thread running ``hpx_main`` (which runs on a large stack).
    * * ``hpx.stacks.medium_size``
-     * This is initialized to the medium stack size to be used by |hpx|-threads.
+     * This is initialized to the medium stack size to be used by |hpx| threads.
        Set by default to the value of the compile time preprocessor constant ``HPX_MEDIUM_STACK_SIZE`` (defaults to ``0x20000``).
    * * ``hpx.stacks.large_size``
-     * This is initialized to the large stack size to be used by |hpx|-threads.
+     * This is initialized to the large stack size to be used by |hpx| threads.
        Set by default to the value of the compile time preprocessor constant ``HPX_LARGE_STACK_SIZE`` (defaults to ``0x200000``).
 This setting is used by default for the thread running ``hpx_main`` only.
    * * ``hpx.stacks.huge_size``
-     * This is initialized to the huge stack size to be used by |hpx|-threads.
+     * This is initialized to the huge stack size to be used by |hpx| threads.
        Set by default to the value of the compile time preprocessor constant ``HPX_HUGE_STACK_SIZE`` (defaults to ``0x2000000``).
    * * ``hpx.stacks.use_guard_pages``